UniFField: A Generalizable Unified Neural Feature Field for Visual, Semantic, and Spatial Uncertainties in Any Scene: RELATED WORK

 \textbf{Semantic Scene Understanding}.
 Feature Fields extend Neural Fields, which combine the encoding of image and spatial representations of a scene, with additional modalities like semantic information~\cite{oquab2023dinov2, radford2021learning}, e.g. with language~\cite{roessle2022dense, lerftogo2023, wang2024govnesf}.
 The combination of geometric and semantic features can improve performance, leveraging each others' consistency~\cite{chou2024gsnerf}.
 Featurenerf~\cite{ye2023featurenerf} utilizes this property to transform part segmentation labels and key-points to different views.
 Other approaches~\cite{jatavallabhula2023conceptfusion, peng2023openscene, wang2024govnesf} enable open-vocabulary and zero-shot spatial reasoning for tasks like 3D semantic segmentation and 3D object search.

 \textbf{Uncertainty Quantification for Neural Radiance Fields}.
 Estimating uncertainty of neural representations can be used for decision making in active perception pipelines~\cite{jauhri2024active}.
 While the predicted uncertainty can be modeled directly as a Gaussian distribution over outputs~\cite{roessle2022dense}, we aim to learn a prior over the uncertainty in the training data.
 Distractor-free NeRFs separate scenes into static and dynamic components with, e.g., the help of semantic features~\cite{yang2023emernerf, ren2024nerfonthego, wang2024d3fields}.
 Similarly, we also integrate additional uncertainty indicators obtained from the input data to improve overall uncertainty quantification.
 For radiance fields, variational Bayesian methods can be used to model distribution~\cite{shen2021stochastic, shen2022conditional}.
 We leverage approximate Bayesian methods like Dropout~\cite{lakshminarayanan2017simple} and Ensembles~\cite{gal2016dropout, sunderhauf2023density}, that have been adapted for NeRFs~\cite{murez2020atlas}.
 Bayes' Rays~\cite{goli2023bayesrays} estimates epistemic uncertainty post training of NeRFs by learning a volumetric field of allowed spatial perturbations that do not degrade reconstruction quality.
+EvidMTL~\cite{menon2025iros} jointly predicts semantics and depth with explicit aleatoric and epistemic uncertainties, enabling uncertainty-aware 3D semantic monocular TSDF mapping.

 We choose a hybrid geometric approach similar to~\cite{stier2023finerecon} and enrich our accumulated volumetric features~\cite{murez2020atlas} with depth maps.
 We learn generalizable semantic priors similar to GeFF~\cite{qiu-hu-song-2024-geff} and leverage a voxel-based feature representation~\cite{ze2023gnfactor}.
 Despite recent advances in generalizable neural radiance fields, their ability to quantify uncertainty remains limited.
 In this work, we bridge this gap with UniFField.